 - Expenses authorized in the By-Laws, Article II, Section 5, are limited as follows:

 - Mileage requests at the current IRS rates are allowed by request if a personal vehicle must be used to attend an Executive Committee meeting or an otherwise required function.

 - Room rates negotiated by the Executive Board are the only allowable expenses if a member is required to spend the night due to travel requirements.
 The President or his/her designee may authorize a room allowance for safety reasons.

-- No reimbursements shall be made for travel expenses or per-diem costs covered by a member’s Law Enforcement Agency if K.P.O.A. business are to be paid by the individual incurring them and are not to be included on room bills to be paid by the Organization.
+- No reimbursements shall be made for travel expenses costs covered by a member’s Law Enforcement Agency if K.P.O.A. business are to be paid by the individual incurring them and are not to be included on room bills to be paid by the Organization.